flatpak/flatpak-docs/docs/first-build.rst

 previously created ``build-dir`` directory was deleted before the new build was started.

-In order for your appclication to show up in application stores you might have to run ``flatpak build-update-repo repo``.
+In order for your appclication to show up in application stores while testing with a local repository, you might have to run ``flatpak build-update-repo repo``.
 For more information how to publish to application stores see `Appdata files <http://docs.flatpak.org/en/latest/freedesktop-quick-reference.html#appdata-files>`_.